sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 REST API reference
 **************

 In this page all available REST API requests are listed, together with examples.
+In all examples, the training instance of the Data Repository is used.

 .. contents::
     :depth: 4